oar-team/batsim/doc/proto_description.md

 }
 ```

-Message from the decision process to Batsim:
+## Scheduler to Batsim events
+These events are sent by the scheduler to Batsim.
 ```
 BATSIM <--- DECISION
 ```